revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- Usually when the new project is created, developers first initialize the local repository using `Git` on their system.
+- Usually, when a new project is created, developers first initialize the local repository using `Git` on their system.
-- Initialize a repository in Git means creating a directory which will start tracking the changes to your files or source code.
+- Initializing a repository in Git means creating a directory that will start tracking the changes to your files or source code.
-- To do this, we first create a simple empty directory for our application and execute below command using Git-
+- To do this, we first create a simple empty directory for our application and execute the below command using Git-

 ```
 git init
 ```

-- After above command, a hidden `.git` folder will appear in the directory.
+- After the above command, a hidden `.git` folder will appear in the directory.
 </blockquote>

 </details>

 ---

-5. Can we modify `.git` hidden folder under any Git repository?
+5. Can we modify the `.git` hidden folder under any Git repository?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)